Frýdlant: 20th century

-Until 1918, Friedland in Böhmen was part of Austria-Hungary after the Compromise of 1867).
-It was the head of a district with the same name, one of the 94 Bezirkshauptmannschaften in the Bohemian crown land.
+Until 1918, the town was part of Austria-Hungary, head of a district with the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.
 It remained with the Clam-Gallas family until the last descendant Clotilda, who died in 1982, having moved to Vienna in April 1945.

-Following the 1938 Munich Agreement, the town was occupied by Nazi Germany and incorporated as Friedland (Isergebirge), one of the municipalities in Sudetenland.
+Following the 1938 Munich Agreement, the town was occupied by Nazi Germany and incorporated into Reichsgau Sudetenland.
 After World War II, it fell back to Czechoslovakia and renamed Frýdlant.
 The German-speaking population was expelled according to the Beneš decrees and replaced by Czech settlers.

 In 2016, Georg Mederer and Erich Stenz, German treasure hunters, claimed that trucks delivered items from the amber chamber of Saint Petersburg, Russia to the castle in the late period of the war.
 They state that the items previously owned by Peter the Great were stolen by the Nazis and stored in the castle cellars with contemporaneously constructed brick walls.
 The men further state that they have been unable to search for the stolen items due to the Czech government and the Czech National Heritage Institute.